← Back to Blog

 The Assessor typically publishes the full calendar on their website in advance, giving property owners time to prepare.
 Once a township's window opens, you can file through the SmartFile online portal.
 When it closes, that's it — no extensions, no exceptions.

-The 2026 Triennial Reassessment: City of Chicago
+The 2026 Triennial Reassessment: South and Southwest Suburbs

-2026 Township Filing Windows
+2026 Township Filing Windows: What's Open Now

 How to Check If Your Township Window Is Open